finnito/Science/content/11sci/as90930/markdown/changing-temperature.md

 ### Step 3: Control Variables & Reliability

 - __Control Variable__: Things that you are keeping __constant__.
-What will you not change throughout your experiment?
+What will you not change throughout your whakamātau?
-- __Reliability__: An experiment is reliable if the results are within x seconds of each other when the method is repeated.
+- __Reliability__: An whakamātau is reliable if the results are within x seconds of each other when the method is repeated.
 The same method must give the same results each time.

 ---